clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 (`:rest`, `:keys`).
-The specs vector is insertion ordered with record-time dedup, for deterministic cache output and resolved in the linters phase by `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains), guard cycles with a seen set, merge with most-specific, fall back to the hint.
+The specs vector is insertion ordered with record-time dedup, for deterministic cache output and resolved in the linters phase by `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains), guard cycles with a seen set, intersect the contributions.
 This mirrors how deferred return tags already resolve via `resolve-arg-type`.

 The deferred shape is plain data and round-trips through the transit cache: